weakish/weakish.github.com/dive-into/gitmoji.md

 - Use `:100:` for tests. `:mag:` should be considered as an alias of `:100:`.

     When displayed in plain text, `:mag:`,
-    I think it is hard to recongnize "mag" is an abbreviation for "magnifirer".
+    I think it is hard to recognize "mag" is an abbreviation for "magnifier".
     On the other hands, I ensure all tests are passed in pre commit hook.
     Thus, most of the time, changes on tests come with changes in other types, e.g. `:bug:` or `:new:`.